jaylogue/pdp1105-console-adapter-v2/docs/pdp1105-console-adapter-user-manual.md

 ### Changing the SCL Port Configuration

 The console adapter includes a baud clock generator which allows it to dynamically adjust the speed of the PDP-11/05's SCL port.
 While in Terminal Mode, the adapter listens for requests from the attached USB host to change the serial configuration.
 These requests are known as *CDC Line Coding Requests* in USB parlance.
-Most terminal emulator programs, such as PuTTY or minicom, provide a way to send serial configuration requests using a key sequence or menu option.
+Most terminal emulator programs, such as PuTTY or minicom, provide a way to send serial configuration requests using a key sequence: or menu option.

 When the adapter receives a serial configuration change request, it automatically adjusts the SCL port to match the requested configuration, provided the request is for a configuration supported by the PDP-11/05.
 The console adapter supports all standard serial bit rates in the range 110 to 38400 (which is effectively the range supported by the PDP-11/05 UART hardware).
 Serial bit formats are limited to 8-N-1, 7-E-1 and 7-O-1, as these are the only ones that may be used on the PDP-11/05.

 Note that most terminal emulators will issue a request to change the serial configuration as soon as they connect to a USB COM device.
 The effect of this is that the SCL port's configuration will snap to whatever configuration is the default for the terminal emulator at the time it is started.

 By default, the console adapter is pre-configured to listen and react to serial change requests from the USB host.
-This feature can be disabled by changing the **SCL follows USB** setting to **off** in the **Settings Menu** (key sequence: *CTRL+^ S S*).
+This feature can be disabled by changing the **SCL follows USB** setting to **off** in the **Settings Menu** (key sequence: `CTRL+^ S S`).
 When this setting is off, the adapter will always use the default SCL port configuration set in the Settings Menu (see below).

 ### Default SCL Port Configuration